Expert Faculty & Staff

 While our expert faculty are leading the way in the classroom, UC Blue Ash staff members work to make it possible everywhere else.
 Whether you're in need of academic advising to figure out the next steps on your journey, or you're simply interested in joining a student club, our dedicated staff is there to support every facet of campus life.

-Read the spotlights below to get a closer glimpse into the efforts that help make your dreams a possibility.
+Read the spotlights below to get a closer look into the people that help make your dreams a possibility.